How to Write a College Resume

 - Describe major leadership roles and initiatives you have undertaken.

 - If you have spent significant time working outside of school, include your work experience.
+This is also important if your work experience relates to your major.

 - Mention special circumstances, such as a part-time job, that kept you from participating in outside activities as much as you wanted to.